cardstack/cardstack-documentation/README.md

 # cardstack-documentation

-This respository contains work-in-progress learning guides for Cardstack.
+This respository contains learning guides for Cardstack.
 The app is deployed at [docs.cardstack.com](https://docs.cardstack.com/release/).

 These guides have two audiences: